 Who is this person?

 I am a 27 year teaching veteran and the Director of K-12 Initiatives for a non-profit learning and technologies company.
-I am in charge of TeachersFirst.com, a free, ad-free teacher resource site in its twelfth year of continuous service to teachers and students around the world.
+I am in charge of TeachersFirst.com, a free, ad-free teacher resource site celebrating over 16 years of continuous service to teachers and students around the world.

 I am a teacher, first and always.
 Thus the title of my blog.